lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 # Security Considerations

 The EDHOC-PSK authentication method introduces deviations from the initial specification of EDHOC {{RFC9528}}.
-This section analyzes the security implications of these changes and specifies the security properties of EDHOC authenticated with PSK, following those of {{I-D.ietf-lake-reqs}}.
+This section analyzes the security implications of these changes and specifies the security properties of EDHOC authenticated with PSK.

 ## Identity Protection